openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 4. The CSI Snapshot Controller binds the VolumeSnapshotContent and the VolumeSnapshot together, signaling completion
 5. The VolumeSnapshot may now be referenced by PVCs as a data source

-#### Snapshot, Static
+#### Create a Snapshot, Static

-_Assuming_
+_Prerequisites_

 * A running MicroShift cluster
-* A pre-provisioned VolumeSnapshotContent API obj, representing a backend volume containing pre-populated data
-* The CSI Snapshot controller is not deployed
+* An existing LVM thin-pool from which we can create thin-volume snapshots.

 _Workflow_

+1. The user manually creates a snapshot of the backing volume using LVM commands
-1. The user creates a VolumeSnapshot, specifying the VolumeSnapshotContent name as the source
+2. The user creates a VolumeSnapshot, specifying the VolumeSnapshotContent name as the source
 2. The user creates a PVC, specifying the VolumeSnapshot as the dataSource.
 3. The storage driver creates a new backing volume and clones the data from the dataSource to the new volume
 4. The VolumeSnapshot will is now available as a PVC data source.